Jounieh: Post Civil War

 On 18 June 1991 six people were killed and 30 wounded after an explosion at a Lebanese Forces ammunition dump.

 On 7 May 2005, a car bomb exploded between the Christian Sawt al Mahaba radio station and the Mar Yuhanna Church in Jounieh.
 The radio station was destroyed and the church suffered major damage.
 Twenty-two people were wounded.

 Today, close to 100,000 people reside in Jounieh.
 Those who live in its suburbs exceed that number.
 By the middle of the century, it is predicted that Jounieh will become a suburb of Beirut in a coastal line that forms one city that expands the length of the coastal road at a time when the inhabitants of Lebanon will reach six million plus around the year 2025.
 The population of Jounieh is majority Maronite.

+Demographics

+In 2014, Christians made up 97.71% of registered voters in Jounieh.
+71.19% of the voters were Maronite Catholics, 8.82% were Greek Catholics, 6.03% were Armenian Orthodox and 5.40% were Greek Orthodox.